Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 4. OCI-R (Hoarding subscale)

-the OCI-R HOARDING is one of the OCIR subscales
+the OCI-R HOARDING is one of the OCIR sub-scales

 ![plot_4](plots/four.png)